 Alun-Alun Bandung or Bandung City Square, is a 1,2-hectare public park in the heart of Bandung City, West Java.
-The most prominent feature of this park is Bandung Grand Mosque with its giant twins minarets.
+The most prominent feature of this park is Bandung Grand Mosque with its giant twin minarets.
 Right in front of the mosque.
 There’s this vast square area covered by artificial grass.

 Apart from the mosque constructed in 1812.
 Another prominent landmark here is the Merdeka building.
 Merdeka Building is a venue for the historic Asian-African Conference in 1955.
 Alun-Alun Bandung had been in a state of neglect before the mayor of Bandung instructed a thorough renovation in 2014.